choeqq/advent-of-code/README.md

 - `input.txt`: The raw input data for the puzzle.
 - `index.ts`: The TS file to work with, lightly prepared for reading the input file.

 From there, you're on your own.
-Navigate in to the day folder you want to work in, and run the script with `npx ts-node index.ts`.
+Navigate in to the day folder you want to work in `cd src/2024/1`, and run the script with `npx ts-node index.ts`.
 Good luck with the puzzles